adunning/latin-greek-scientific-terminology/vocabulary/greek-vocabulary.md

 PTY-; PTYAL-
 :   'to spit'; 'saliva'
-:   PTYALO-CELE, a cyst containing saliva; PYO-PTY-sis, expectoration of pus
+:   PTYAL-in, a form of amylase found in the saliva of humans and some other animals; PTYALO-CELE, a cyst containing saliva; PYO-PTY-sis, expectoration of pus

 RHABD-
 :   'rod'